 - Fill in any uninked areas with Scattered Straw Distress Ink, using the Ink Blending Tool and add Rusty Hinge Distress Ink to the edges to distress and dry.

-- Randomly stencil over the ATC, using Broken China Ink on the Blending Tool and Dylusions small Letter Jumble Stencil, then dry.
+- Randomly stencil over the paper, using Broken China Ink on the Blending Tool and Dylusions small Letter Jumble Stencil, then dry.

-- Ink the background stamp with French Ultramarine Archival Ink and randomly stamp over the ATC and dry.
+- Ink the background stamp with French Ultramarine Archival Ink and randomly stamp over the paper and dry.

 - Add a bit of Brushed Corduroy Stain to one well of the ink palette and use the Detail Water Brush to pick up the stain, then tap the brush on your finger to add tiny dots of stain to the background, then dry.
 TIP: by using the ink palette, no stain is wasted!
 Just close the lid and it’s ready for your next inky session.
 If it dries out, remember Distress Ink is activated by water.

 - Use Jet Black Archival to stamp the saying and dry.

 - Stamp the spider with Black Soot Distress Ink and heat emboss, using clear embossing powder.